- 📖 Geeky Medics OSCE Book

-This guide aims to provide a structured approach to performing a newborn baby assessment in an OSCE setting.
-Check out the newborn baby assessment OSCE mark scheme here.
+This guide aims to provide a structured approach to performing a newborn baby assessment (NIPE) in an OSCE setting.

 The Newborn Infant Physical Examination (NIPE) must be performed within 72 hours of birth by a qualified practitioner.¹

 The purpose of the examination of the newborn is: ²

 - To screen for congenital abnormalities that will benefit from early intervention

 - To make referrals for further tests or treatment as appropriate